komapc/year-shape/year-shape-calendar/README.md

-# Year Shape Calendar — Minimal
+# YearWheel

-This is a minimalist interactive calendar visualization that represents the whole year in a shape that can morph from a circle to a square by adjusting corner radius.
-It divides the year into four seasonal sections arranged counter-clockwise: Winter (top), Spring (left), Summer (bottom), Autumn (right).
+An interactive calendar visualization that represents the whole year in a morphing shape.
+The calendar can transform from a circle to a square, displaying 52 weeks arranged in four seasonal sections (Winter, Spring, Summer, Autumn).
 Features:

 - Adjustable corner radius
 - Swap seasons (Winter↔Summer)